Family Educational Rights and Privacy Act (FERPA) Notification of Rights

 - photographic, video or electronic images of students taken and maintained by the University

+Any student may refuse to permit the university from designating any or all of the personally identifiable information designated as directory information with regard to his or her records.
 Any student wishing to exercise this right must inform the University Registrar in writing no later than the10th class day of the semester, of the categories of personally identifiable information which are not to be designated as directory information with respect to that student.